Lucas Rimoldi: Career

 Rimoldi is a product of the Instituto academies where he made his professional debut.
 In 2002 he left Instituto, joining Talleres.
 It was reported that businessman Diego Mazer acquired 50% of the Rimoldi's economic rights in 2003, for 330,000 Argentine peso.

 The next season, he played for Racing in the Argentinian Primera Division, on loan from Deportivo Maldonado (a proxy club for the investors).
 At the end of the season he moved to Italy for Serie B outfit Genoa, from Deportivo Maldonado for €750,000 fee.
 He could not adapt in Genoa and thus he was loaned to Colón and Frosinone.
 He terminated the contract in 2007, joining Talleres.
 In the summer of 2008 he moved in the Greek Greek 2nd Division club PAS Giannina being one of the most influential players in the team's quest to promotion to the Greek Super League. Ηe continued his career again in the Greek Greek 2nd Division and in the summer of 2009 signed a contract with Panserraikos F.C.
-On February 1, 2010, he joined Iraklis F.C.
+On February 1, 2010, he joined Iraklis.
 However, Rimoldi left the club to return to his home country on June of the same year, joining recently promoted All Boys.